 - Certificate of Contractor's Release.
 Form RD 1924-9, Certificate of Contractor's Release must be signed by the contractor; it certifies that the work has been completed according to the drawings and specifications and the Agency's standards. - Release by Claimants.
 The contractor must have each subcontractor used during construction sign Form RD 1924-10, Release by Claimants.
-It certifies that the contractor has paid each subcontractor and that there are no outstanding claims against the property for work performed. - Builder's warranty.
+It certifies that the contractor has paid each subcontractor and that there are no outstanding claims against the property for work performed.

+- Builder's warranty.
 A warranty is a guarantee of the quality of work or materials.
-The Agency must have a copy of 1 of the 2 acceptable forms of builder's warranties as listed below (the applicant keeps the original). - ♦ Form RD 1924-19, Builder's Warranty is a 1-year warranty provided to the borrower by the contractor after the construction work has been accepted by the borrower and the Agency.
+The Agency must have a copy of 1 of the 2 acceptable forms of builder's warranties as listed below (the applicant keeps the original). - Form RD 1924-19, Builder's Warranty is a 1-year warranty provided to the borrower by the contractor after the construction work has been accepted by the borrower and the Agency.
 A builder's warranty is issued for new construction (or rehabilitation involving construction) that has had appropriate periodic inspections conducted by the Agency (or third party).
 The warranty guarantees that the builder will repair or replace any defects in materials or construction that occur within 1 year from the date of acceptance.
-The Servicing and Asset Management Office (Servicing Office) will be responsible for notifying the borrower of the expiration of the builder's warranty within eleven months of acceptance of the final inspection - An insured 10-year warranty, as described in Exhibit L of RD Instruction 1924-A, is an insurance policy issued by a third party.
-It is purchased by the builder and insures the borrower against builder defaults and/or major structural defects.
-This policy is typically used when the borrower is purchasing an existing, newly constructed dwelling and the Agency does not have acceptable documentation of construction quality. - Other documentation.
-The Agency should maintain the following documentation, if applicable: - Certificate of Occupancy (in some localities, a certificate of occupancy from the local authority is required before a new or renovated structure may be occupied); - ♦ Copies of building permits;
+The Servicing and Asset Management Office (Servicing Office) will be responsible for notifying the borrower of the expiration of the builder's warranty within eleven months of acceptance of the final inspection. - ♦ An insured 10-year warranty is purchased by the builder and insures the borrower against builder defaults and/or major structural defects.
+This policy is typically used when the borrower is purchasing an existing or newly constructed dwelling and the Agency does not have acceptable documentation of construction quality.
+If construction quality is not adequately documented, loans for new dwellings are limited to 90 percent of the market value plus allowable excess costs (see Paragraph 6.7 of this Handbook).